-Ferdinand Magellan spent seven years sailing for the Portuguese in the Far East.
-He believed it would be easier to sail westward than to sail around Africa.
-King Manuel of Portugal was unwilling to support such a voyage, but King Charles V of Spain gave him a fleet of five ships.
-Magellan sailed in August 1519 from Seville.
+Ferdinand Magellan, a seasoned sailor who had spent seven years navigating for the Portuguese in the Far East, believed that sailing westward would be a more efficient route than going around Africa.
+Although King Manuel of Portugal was not willing to support such an ambitious voyage, King Charles V of Spain provided Magellan with a fleet of five ships.
+Magellan set sail in August 1519 from Seville, Spain.

 The fleet spent the winter at Port St. Julian, where the captains of four ships staged a mutiny against Magellan.
 Magellan successfully quashed the rebellion and executed many of the mutineers.
 The fleet, now reduced to three ships, continued south along the coast of South America.
 On October 21, 1520, Magellan discovered the strait that would later bear his name—the Strait of Magellan.
 It took the fleet 38 days to navigate through the 338-mile-long strait.
 On November 28, 1520, they emerged into the Pacific Ocean.